eerohele/catalogs/README.md

 ## Installation

-1. Install Ant and Ivy if not already installed.
+1. Install Ant if not already installed.
 2. Run:

     ```bash